Insect Science: Helping Families Stay Healthy by Fighting Mosquito-Borne Disease

 Research from our insect scientists has informed many of our efforts educating and addressing the spread of insect-borne diseases around the globe.

-Why is the Institute of Insect Science for Family Health?
+Why is the SC Johnson Center for Insect Science and Family Health?

-Family Health: Our Insect Science is about Helping FamiliesTo acknowledge the important purpose behind all our work – helping keep families healthy – in 2017, we renamed our research centers to the SC Johnson Institute of Insect Science for Family Health.
+Family Health: Our Insect Science is about Helping FamiliesTo acknowledge the important purpose behind all our work – helping keep families healthy – in 2022, we renamed our research centers to the SC Johnson Center for Insect Science and Family Health.
 Previously we just talked about them as entomology research centers.
 But after 60 years of research leadership, we wanted to be sure our top priority was front and center.

-In 2017, our largest research center, located in Racine, Wisconsin, was renamed to the SC Johnson Center for Insect Science and Family Health.
+In 2022, our largest research center, located in Racine, Wisconsin, was renamed to the SC Johnson Center for Insect Science and Family Health.

 Our Entomology Research Means We're Ready When Needed